aquariumbio/pfish/README.md

 ## Commands

-All commands other than `configure`  use the current working directory by default along with the Aquarium instance in the default login configuration.
+All commands other than `configure`  use the current working directory by default.
-These defaults can be overridden with the following options
+This can be overridden with the following options

 - `-d <directory-name>` - use the named subdirectory of the current working directory.
-- `-n <config-name>` - use the named login configuration instead of the default.
-# TODO: Check whether this is accurate

 ### Pull